 We’ve referenced spending a few times, but it would be beyond the scope of this article to list every single way in which video conferencing can save the government and the taxpayers money.
 Reduction of travel costs, streamlined office space, greater communication efficiency in general—video conferencing may require an initial investment in equipment and software, but in the long term it is a huge cost-cutter.

 Commuting, traveling, and schedule difficulties cost more than direct capital.
 They also create costs in other ways, perhaps most especially in terms of man-hours, one of the government’s most important resources.
 A bailiff transferring a prisoner to a meeting, or a lawyer charging for their time to travel there are certainly entitled to compensation—but what if there was no need to spend that time travelling, and only clock in when the meeting starts?
 Reduction in travel times saves money, but it does much more.
 What about the loss in productivity from your best negotiator, while they’re flying across country, for example?

 Government agencies and contractors have specific needs when it comes to video conferencing solutions.
 There are security and regulatory concerns that need to be addressed, and the specific operational needs of each office or organization.
 Every industry has its own specific requirements; in government, these requirements can be even more stringent than those that other industries might face.

 Finding the right solutions doesn’t have to be difficult.
-The TopAdvisor guide to video conferencing is a fantastic place to begin.
+Our video conferencing buyer's guide is a fantastic place to begin.
 Non-biased comparisons of features, cost structures, and platforms can help you narrow down your choices, or refine your short list even further.
 You can find the link to our guide here.
 You can even find links to demos, and of course, links to the vendors websites themselves for more information.